SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The assumption behind the criticism is that group 1 is filled with people who care, will continue to be hardworking, and will contribute a lot to the PES debsoc.
 And that group 2 is the lazy people who barely made it into the club.

+The thing is, simply taking group 2 into the club isn't going to significantly impact the people of group 1, since group 1 already cares about debate.
+If I'm already a consistent debater, I must have been con
- Group 2 is already assumed to not take debsoc seriously.
+Group 2 is already assumed to not take debsoc seriously, so if accommodating them makes